harsh6768/E-commerce/README.md

 # Flutter E-Commerce App

-## Flutter is mobile sdk which will help to help real native app for both andorid and ios using Dart Language
+### Flutter is a mobile sdk which will help to help real native app for both andorid and ios using Dart Language.Flutter uses material designs to implement all it's component.

 ## Getting Started